zoom/sample-registration-app/README.md

 touch .env
 ```

-Edit the file and add the following text, replacing the fields with **your actual API Key and API Secret** from
+Edit the file and add the following text replacing the fields with **your actual API Key and API Secret** from
 the [Zoom Marketplace](https://marketplace.zoom.us/):

 ```text